Cellpinda-Coin/cellpinda-wallet-android/README.md

 ## For Test

 If you just want to simply run it,

-Build this on Android Studio and run, then log-in (Restore wallet) with Test ID / Password (7777 / 7777)
+Build this on Android Studio, run and then log-in (Restore wallet) with Test ID / Password (7777 / 7777)

-## Current version Features
+## Features of Current version

 * Balance inquiry of Ethereum & ERC-20 Token
 * Transaction history inquiry of Ethereum & ERC-20 Token